 When people buy a car, they almost always ask a ton of questions.
 For example, how hard was it driven, and what kind of miles, highway or town?
 How often was it serviced?
 Does it use any oil?
 And on and on till they are satisfied.
 Oddly, though, home buyers don’t ask that many questions about a house that costs many times what a luxury car does.
 But they should.
 In fact, it is imperative because the questions can keep you from getting gouged on the price and getting stuck with major repair bills down the road.
-Here, then, are 6 questions to ask before buying a house in Bloomfield HIlls .
+Here, then, are 6 questions to ask before buying a house in Metro Detroit Michigan.

 1. Have there been any major water leaks?